Skip to main content

 tip

-The CashScript Playground is a great way to get started without doing any JavaScript/TypeScript coding to set up wallets, fetch balances and invoke contract functions.
-This way you can focus on learning just CashScript!
+The CashScript Playground is a great way to get started without doing any JavaScript/TypeScript coding, this way you can focus on learning just CashScript!

 Here are the 5 simple steps for creating your first smart contract transaction with the Playground: